umbraco/UmbracoDocs/Documentation/Using-Umbraco/Creating-Basic-Site/Document-Types.md

 ## Data first
 ### nothing in = nothing out!

-Step 1 of any site is to create a “**_Document Type_**” – after a few installations you’ll become familiar with this terminology but at the start it might be a little bit bewildering.
-A **_Document Type_** is a data container in Umbraco where you can add data fields / attributes where the editor user can input data and Umbraco can use it to output it in the relevant part of a “**_template_**” (more on these later).
+Step 1 of any site is to create a "**_Document Type_**" – after a few installations you’ll become familiar with this terminology but at the start it might be a little bit bewildering.
+A **_Document Type_** is a data container in Umbraco where you can add data fields / attributes where the editor user can input data and Umbraco can use it to output it in the relevant part of a "**_template_**" (more on these later).

 **_Document Types_** are infinitely extendable but usually you’ll add data fields something like the following:

 *    Page title
 *    Sub Heading
 *    Body Text